 Why has Kenya Implemented The Marine Insurance Act?

-Kenya’s Marine Insurance Act came into effect in July 2025.
-It specifies “A person with insurable interest in marine cargo shall place marine cargo insurance with an insurer registered under the Insurance Act …”
+The Kenya Marine Insurance Act requires that any person who has an insurable interest in marine cargo must obtain marine cargo insurance from an insurer that is registered under the Marine Insurance Act.

 Imports to Kenya have historically faced significant physical risks, such as theft, damage, and inadequate infrastructure.
-Issues like port congestion, insufficient storage facilities, and poor roads can cause delays that increase the risk of damage and loss, especially regarding expensive and sensitive tech gear.
+Issues like port congestion, insufficient storage facilities, and poor roads can cause delays that increase the risk of damage and loss, especially with expensive, sensitive tech gear.

 As a result, Kenya implemented the Marine Insurance Act, which aims to: